 “There’s a back and forth thing,” said Booth, who since ’73 has toured with the orchestra to China ten times, and each time is offered a hero’s welcome.
 “It is light years beyond just the relationship of going there and playing concerts.”

-The Artistic Adviser to the Philadelphia Orchestra recently demonstrated this.
+The Artistic Advisor to the Philadelphia Orchestra recently demonstrated this.
 Remember that teenager Tan Dun who listened to that ’73 concert in the fields?
 Well, he went on to study not only at the Central Conservatory in Beijing but also Columbia University’s School of the Arts.
-He not only has had an illustrious career as a composer (receiving that Academy Award), but currently is the Artistic Advisor for the 2014 Tour of Asia.
-In 2014, he created Nushu: The Secret Songs of Women, a 13-movement work for video, solo harp, and orchestra.
+He not only has had an illustrious career as a composer (receiving that Academy Award), but served as the Artistic Advisor for the 2014 Tour of Asia.
+That year, he created Nushu: The Secret Songs of Women, a 13-movement work for video, solo harp, and orchestra.
 The work captured the sounds of Nushu script, a secret writing system devised by women in central China who had been disallowed formal education, had been disallowed a voice.
-Director Tan Dun debuted his piece with the Orchestra, first in Philadelphia, then in Beijing…and then in his hometown of Hunan Province.
+Advisor Tan Dun debuted his piece with the Orchestra, first in Philadelphia, then in Beijing…and then in his hometown of Hunan Province.

 “It was a very emotional moment,” said Lin.
 “It shows how the relationship has evolved.”